fer77/Learning-React/README.md

 This is a youtube clone that introduces React's:

--Component Instances and Component Classes
+-Component Instances and Component Classes.
--Component structure
+-Component structure.
--Class-based components
+-Class-based components.
--Controlled components
+-Controlled components.
--props
+-props.
--State and setState
+-State and setState.